jesari-git/tinyqv-full-CAN/docs/info.md

 - Write DATA0, and DATA1 if DLC>4, with the data of the frame.
 - Write ID with the ID of the frame.
 Set bit #31 if this is an extended frame with a 29-bit ID.
 Set bit #30 if this is a Remote Request (RTR) frame.
-- Write DLCF with the proper Baud divider and bit #8 (RTS) set.
+- Write DLCF with the DLC value, the proper Baud divider, and bit #8 (RTS) set.
-- Wait while RTS in DLCF is set.
+- Wait until RTS goes low.
 - Check for ACK in DLCF.
 If not set check for lost arbitration or bit errors and repeat the procedure.
   (notice that all registers have to be rewritten after a transmission)